frangz/backend-coding-test/README.md

 Run in Docker
 -------------

 If you don't have Java 8 or Maven in your machine, you can use Docker to set up a small virtual machine that runs the compiled code.
-You will see there is a file call Dockerfile.
+You will see there is a file called Dockerfile.
 This is used to build the server image.
 In this case, the frontend is also included into the server, so you can do a complete test.

 The script does the following, starting with a plain Ubuntu as a base image:

 1. Update the OS packages.
 2. Install Java 8.
 3. Copy the Java code to the container and compile it.
+4. Install Tomcat 7.
-4. Install Tomcat 7 and deploy the WAR file in it.
+5. Install MySQL and initialize the required database.
+8. Deploy the WAR file.
 5. Install Nginx and copy the frontend files to the web root folder.
-7. Configure Nginx to proxy the /expense path to Tomcat.
+7. Configure Nginx to proxy the /expenses path to Tomcat.
 8. Expose the container's port 80.

 To build it, after you have installed Docker, run from the folder that contains Dockerfile: